A BRIEF HISTORY OF MEDICINE

 In the 17th century medicine continued to advance.
 In the early 17th century an Italian called Santorio invented the medical thermometer.
 In 1628 William Harvey published his discovery of how blood circulates around the body.
 Harvey realized that the heart is a pump.
 Each time it contracts it pumps out blood.
 The blood circulates around the body.
 Harvey then estimated how much blood was being pumped each time.

 In the 17th century medicine was helped by the microscope (invented at the end of the 16th century).
 Then in 1665 Robert Hooke was the first person to describe cells in his book Micrographia.
-Finally in 1683 Antonie van Leeuwenhoek observed microorganisms.
-However he did not realise they caused disease.
-Meanwhile in 1661 Robert Boyle published the Skeptical Chemist, which laid the foundations of modern chemistry.
+Finally, in 1683 Antonie van Leeuwenhoek observed microorganisms.
+However, he did not realize they caused disease.
+Meanwhile, in 1661 Robert Boyle published the Skeptical Chemist, which laid the foundations of modern chemistry.
 In the early 17th century doctors also discovered how to treat malaria with bark from the cinchona tree (it contains quinine).